JJBR13/Justin-Brown-milestone-project-one/README.md

 # Luv 4-Wheels
 # Milestone Project 1 - Static Front-End Website

 * DISCLAIMER: Luv 4-wheels is a finctional bussiness.
-This website for the developers portfolio and completions of Code Institutes course
+This website is for the developers portfolio and completions of "Code Institute's course"

 ![Luv 4-vans, live mock-up](assets/img/README/website_mockup.png)